Guiding Principles

 Defining the rules of the game

 An organisation can be seen as a system, the operating model is the intentional design of that system.
-Clear principles help to make design choices:
+Clear principles guide design choices:

 -